Nico-Curti/PhDthesis/docs/md/Chapter3/CHIMeRA/SymptomsNet.md

 The construction of a unique and consistent database of these kind of data is an open problem for the research and a crucial task for many actual projects.
 The main problems arise from the complexity and heterogeneity of the available data and from the many nomenclatures used by different public databases.
 In fact, in many cases it is not so clear how to infer about the association between symptoms and diseases, and, in addition, different data sources provide different associations.
-These information are stored as sentences and periods, of variable length and we have to face on the problem of the different synonyms and periphrases used to describe the same concept.
+These information are stored as sentences and periods, of variable length and we have to face the problem of the different synonyms and periphrases used to describe the same concept.

 In our work we used large-scale public on-line databases to construct a bipartite network of human symptoms-diseases.
 A bipartite network (or *bigraph*) is a graph whose nodes can be divided into two disjoint and independent sets: the underlying adjacent matrix is rectangular and it describes the connections between the `N` elements of the first set and the `M` elements of the second one.